-- PCR detects varicella virus in skin lesions and is the most accurate method for diagnosis.
+- PCR detects the varicella virus in skin lesions and is the most accurate method for diagnosis.

-- Culture of blister fluid is time consuming and is less frequently performed.
+- The culture of blister fluid is time-consuming and is less frequently performed.

-- Serology (IgM and IgG) is most useful in pregnant women, or prior to prescribing immune suppression medication to determine need for pre-treatment immunisation.
+- Serology (IgM and IgG) is most useful in pregnant women, or before prescribing immune suppression medication to determine the need for pre-treatment immunisation.

 What are the complications from chickenpox?

 In healthy children, chickenpox infection is usually an uncomplicated, self-limiting disease.
 Complications may include: